zaida04/g.js-self/.github/CONTRIBUTING.md

 Fork & clone the repository, and make sure you're on the master branch Run npm install
 Code your heart out!
-Run npm test to run ESLint and ensure any JSDoc changes are valid Submit a pull request (Make sure you follow the conventional commit format)
+Run npm run test to run ESLint and ensure any JSDoc changes are valid Submit a pull request (Make sure you follow the conventional commit format)

 > Adapted from https://github.com/discordjs/discord.js/blob/master/.github/CONTRIBUTING.md